 13. Wisconsin’s Menominee Indians saw the lights as torches used by benevolent giants, when they were spearing fish at night.

-14. Fishermen in the northern Sweden thought that the lights brought something good with them, and believed that they were reflecting large schools of herring in nearby seas.
+14. Fishermen in northern Sweden thought that the lights brought something good with them, and believed that they were reflecting large schools of herring in nearby seas.

 15. If you whistled at the aurora, some Native Americans believed it would come down to the earth and take you away.
 Clapping your hands would make the lights retreat, and you were safe again.
-Meanwhile, in the northern Scandinavia, the Sami people were hiding indoors during the light show, because they were to afraid to be outside.
+Meanwhile, in northern Scandinavia, the Sami people were hiding indoors during the light show, because they were too afraid to be outside.